brekk/mad-notes/notes/Tutorials/Solutions/Solution - Say Anything, Say Many Things.md

 }
 ```

-If there's anything that you're unfamiliar with, you can see the [[Getting Started]] guide here.
+If there's anything that you're unfamiliar with, you can see the [[01 - Hello mad, mad world]] guide here.